git-bug/git-bug/doc/md/git-bug_comment.md

 ### Options

 ```
-  -F, --file string      Take the message from the given file.
-Use - to read the message from the standard input
-  -m, --message string   Provide the new message from the command line
   -h, --help   help for comment
 ```

 ### SEE ALSO